-I was born into a lower-middle-class family in India.
-While growing up, I have faced many financial troubles, struggled to pay my school fees and even worked for $15 a month to support myself.
+I was born in a lower-middle-class family in India.
+While growing up, I have faced severe financial troubles, struggled to pay my school fees and even worked for $15 a month to support myself.
 Like many Indians, I wanted to make it to dream America one day.

 What’s my story?